|Birth: ||Sep. 18, 1863|

 - - - -

-In later years, three of George Washington Dunkin's brothers, all sons of Samuel Duncan and Jane H. McDonald Duncan, moved from Alabama to Parker County, Texas where they lived out their lives and are all three buried in the City Cemetery in Weatherford.
-These brothers were Samuel W. Farney R. and Frank P. Duncan.
-Both Frank P and Farney R. died eight days apart in the spring of 1910.
+In later years, four of George Washington Dunkin's brothers, all sons of Samuel Duncan and Jane H. McDonald Duncan, moved from Alabama to Parker County, Texas where they lived out their lives and are all four buried in the City Cemetery in Weatherford.
+These brothers were Samuel W., Farney R., Frank P. Duncan and J. M James Matthew Dimcam.
+Both Frank P. and Farney R. died eight days apart in the spring of 1910.

 THE FOUR GEORGE DUNCAN/DUNKINS: